Coronavirus (Covid 19)

 On Monday, March 23, Michigan Governor Whitmer instituted Executive Order No. 2020-21 which states that to suppress the spread of COVID-19, to prevent the state’s health care system from being overwhelmed, to allow time for the production of critical test kits, ventilators, and personal protective equipment, and to avoid needless deaths, it is reasonable and necessary to direct residents to remain at home or in their place of residence to the maximum extent feasible.
-This order takes effect on March 24, 2020 at 12:01 am, and continues through April 13, 2020 at 11:59 pm.
+This order was rescinded and order 2020-42 was put in place which extends the Stay at Home, Stay Safe order through April 30, 2020.

 If you have an urgent need, please call (269) 469-3141 and leave a message and your call will be returned.